AugustT/WorldCupFinal/README.md

 ![wordle wordcloud](https://raw.githubusercontent.com/AugustT/WorldCupFinal/master/graphs/wordle.jpg)

 This was pretty good to my eye but then I found [tagxedo](http://www.tagxedo.com/) which goes to another level by allowing you to upload an image which it will use to shape and colour the wordcloud.
-So I used the world cup logao for my word cloud and create the image below.
+So I used the world cup logo for my word cloud and created the image below.

 ![tagxedo wordcloud](https://raw.githubusercontent.com/AugustT/WorldCupFinal/master/graphs/cup_small.jpg)